python/devguide/development-tools/clinic.rst

       return return_value;
    }

-If you want to specify a target object to lock then you can use a target directive for ``@critical_section``.
+If you want to specify a target object to be locked then you can use a target directive for ``@critical_section``.
 Since the ``@critical_section`` locks the object which is located as the first argument implicitly, you will need this feature when the ``@critical_section`` locks an unwanted target object.
 Note that explicit target declaration only supports up to 2 objects.